MadeByThePinsHub/LegalCodeSource/CONTRIBUTING.md

 ## Commiting Process

 1. The main branch, `master` are usually can be only editable by staffs.
-We recommed to contribute on `submit-your-contributions` branch or any branch where the community or the staffs are working.
+We recommed to contribute on `dev` or `staging` branch or any branch where the community or the staffs are working.